 Infertility is a symptom, not a diagnosis in itself.
 To treat your infertility and maximize your chances of successfully becoming a biological parent, you'll need to understand what's behind your fertility difficulties.

 A number of diseases can reduce or eliminate fertility.
-And though it can be scary to get a diagnosis, the good news is that a number of fertility-interfering conditions can be successfully treated.
+And though it can be scary to get a diagnosis, the good news is that a number of fertility disorders can be successfully treated.

 Polycystic Ovarian Syndrome